hickory-dns/hickory-dns/crates/resolver/README.md

 # Overview

-Hickory DNS Resolver is a library which implements the DNS resolver using the Hickory DNS Proto library.

-This library contains implementations for IPv4 (A) and IPv6 (AAAA) resolution, more features are in the works.
-It is built on top of the [tokio](https://tokio.rs) async-io project, this allows it to be integrated into other systems using the tokio and futures libraries.
-The Hickory DNS [project](https://github.com/hickory-dns/hickory-dns) contains other libraries for DNS: a [client library](https://crates.io/crates/hickory-client) for raw protocol usage, a [server library](https://crates.io/crates/hickory-server) for hosting zones, and variations on the TLS implementation over [rustls](https://crates.io/crates/hickory-dns-rustls).

-## Status

-The Hickory DNS Resolver is a native Rust implementation for stub resolution in Rust applications.
-The Resolver supports many common query patterns, all of which can be configured when creating the Resolver.
-It is capable of using system configuration on Unix and Windows.
-On Windows there is a known issue that relates to a large set of interfaces being registered for use, so might require ignoring the system configuration.
+`hickory-resolver` is a safe and secure DNS stub resolver library intended to be a high-level library for DNS record resolution.

-The Resolver will properly follow CNAME chains as well as SRV record lookups.
+It can be configured to use the system resolver configuration and will properly follow CNAME chains as well as SRV record lookups.

 ## Features